naruaika/grapik-quran/README.md

 ## Contributing

 The easiest way for beginners is clone this repository to your local computer, then build and run it using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).
 To enable GTK Inspector, run `gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true` in the runtime terminal.
-If you are not a developer, you can still contribute by praying for me so that my age will be lengthened and my intentions will be straightened out in working on this project. _La hawla wala quwwata illa billah._
+If you are not a developer, you can still contribute by reporting any bugs, translating into your native language, sharing with others, or making dua for all the contributors so that our age will be lengthened and our intentions will be straightened out in working on this project. _La hawla wala quwwata illa billah._

 ## Licenses